Introduction#

 input [OV_DATA_W-1:0] ov_data_i,

-: an overlap has occurred, data on this interface is valid.
-Implies the start of a new messageov_len_i
+- ov_valid_i: an overlap has occurred, data on this interface is valid.
+Implies the start of a new message

-: length of the valid data in bytesov_data_i
+- ov_len_i: length of the valid data in bytes

 The output of this module is intended to be connected to a trading algorithm.